 Achieving great UX design is not just a function or talent of individuals, it is an organizational characteristic.

-Successful product maturity means embedding the user in the heart of every activity and decision.
+Successful user-centred product maturity means embedding the user in the heart of every activity and decision.
 User- centricity isn’t just something for the product and design people to be concerned with, it’s everybody’s business.

 In this article we’ll take a look at two crucial areas of a business where upskilling in modern UX techniques and enhancing user focus will make a significant difference.